FlashHit/VU-PixelsMod/README.md

 # If you stil want pixelmod 1.4.4 ,dont worry look in archive.

+# Last Update: 28-07-2022
+- Version 2.0.1 - Bug fix
+- Fixed C4 explosion data, should be a huge bang.
+- Fixed M15 explosion data, should be a huge bang.
+- Fixed M67 explosion data, should be a huge bang.
+- Fixed Claymore explosion data, should be a huge bang.

 - Read down below the changes
 - Version 2.0.0 (28-07-2022)